 The Byzantine Empire was known for its military might which played a vital role in ensuring the Empire’s existence nearly a millennia after the fall of the original Roman Empire.

-Byzantine military power drew from sheer number of troops that the Empire could muster, the highly well-organised nature of the military, the diversity and prowess of the weapons wielded by the military machine and the creative tools related to warfare that were mastered by the Empire.
+Byzantine military power drew from the sheer number of troops that the Empire could muster, the highly well-organized nature of the military, the diversity, and prowess of the weapons wielded by the military machine, and the creative tools related to warfare that were mastered by the Empire.

 Among these were tools related to laying siege as well as those which were critically effective in helping the military at all times, such as the Greek fire.
-Among the regular weapons wielded by Byzantine soldiers on the battlefield was the spear, sword, axe, mace, bow and javelin.
+Among the regular weapons wielded by Byzantine soldiers on the battlefield were the spear, sword, axe, mace, bow, and javelin.

 The Byzantine military was divided up into various units, each meant to play a definite role on the battlefield.

 The light infantry was a part of the Byzantine army which was used for quick attacks given their agility.
 This infantry wielded light weapons and often used missiles to wreck damage on the enemy lines.
 Among the missile weapons used by this unit was the small spear, or javelin, which was used as a missile from a distance.

 The light infantry also used composite bows, a weapon they shared with the infantry of the army.
 The composite bow used by the Byzantine army was inspired by Hunnic design and later from the Turkish bow.

 The most well-known and elite unit of the Byzantine army was the Varangian Guard which usually accompanied the Emperor on the battlefield and was also used as shock troops.